- Conduct a wireless site survey

 1. Conduct a wireless site survey before setting up your WiFi

 A best practice when setting up multiple wireless access points in any situation is to conduct a wireless site survey.
-The wireless site survey essentially takes all the guesswork out of your WiFi setup and gives you a clear plan of attack on where you should mount your access points.
+The wireless site survey essentially takes all the guesswork out of your WiFi setup.
+It gives you a clear plan of attack on where you should mount your access points.
 Conducting a site survey also can help you figure out how you should configure your APs for the most optimal performance.
-Without a site survey, you are essentially going into your wireless network installation blind and may create issues with overlapping access points and misconfigurations.
+Without a site survey, you are essentially going into your wireless network installation blind.
+This may create issues with overlapping access points and misconfigurations.

 2. Use a controller to manage all of your access points